 KATE: My copy of Rose of Versailles just arrived, and it’s gorgeous!
 So many epaulets!
 So many galaxy eyes!
 So many tears!
 I’m already swooning and I haven’t finished chapter one.
 (I guess it’s my pick of the week, too.)

-MELINDA: It’s hard to believe this time has finally come!
+MJ: It’s hard to believe this time has finally come!
 I don’t have my copy of The Rose of Versailles yet, but when it arrives, like Michelle, I think there’s a good chance I’ll cry!